lgonzalezrouco/pti/ml_application/federated-learning-network-main/README.md

 ## Lab assignment part Ia

 In order to demonstrate the previous steps:
-1. Take a screenshot of the server console after the three clients have registed (before having run a training round). ing done a training round.
+1. Take a screenshot of the server console after the three clients have registed (before having run a training round).
 2. Take a screenshot of any of the client console after having registered at the server (before having run a training round).

 #### 3.2.3 Training sessions